6P/d'Arrest: Observational history

 It was first observed by Heinrich Ludwig d'Arrest, in Leipzig, Germany, between June 28–30, 1851.
 In 1991, a study conducted by Andrea Carusi and Giovanni B. Valsecchi (Istituto Astrofisica Spaziale, Rome), alongside Ľubor Kresák and Margita Kresáková (Slovak Astronomical Institute, Bratislava) independently suggested that this comet is the same as the comet previously observed by Philippe de La Hire in 1678.

 The comet passed within 0.151 AU from Earth on August 12, 1976.
 Its apparition in 2015 was unfavorable as it had a solar elongation of less than 30 degrees from October 2014 until May 2015.
 The most recent perihelion passage took place on September 17, 2021, when the comet had a solar elongation of 95 degrees at approximately apparent magnitude of 10.

 Physical characteristics

-Guring its 2008 apparition, infrared spectroscopy conducted at the Keck Observatory has detected emissions of H_{2}O, CH_{3}OH, C_{2}H_{6}, H_{2}CO and NH_{3} from its coma, where the latter three gases were found to be relatively depleted compared to other comets.
+During its 2008 apparition, infrared spectroscopy conducted at the Keck Observatory has detected emissions of H_{2}O, CH_{3}OH, C_{2}H_{6}, H_{2}CO and NH_{3} from its coma, where the latter three gases were found to be relatively depleted compared to other comets.

 The comet nucleus is estimated at 3.2 km in diameter.
 Photometric measurements in 1976 revealed a rotation period of around 5.17±0.01 hours, however this was revised after a periodogram analysis of its lightcurve in 2003 suggests that the comet has a longer rotation period, around 6.67±0.03 hours.